con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The great family of brightening the world,
 The excellent *mahāmudrā* family,
 And the great family of the great uṣṇīṣa.
 (24)
+!
+24d could be improved

 This concludes the two verses showing the survey of the six families.

-## 4. The stage of awakening according to the Net of Illusion
+## 4. The stages of awakening according to the Net of Illusion
 > imāṃ ṣaḍmantrarājānasaṃyuktāṃ advayodayām |
 > anutpādadharmiṇīṃ gāthāṃ bhāṣate sma girāṃ pateḥ || 25 ||
 >> 	ṣaṇmantrarājānasaṃyuktāṃ] ed-t; ṣaḍmantrarājānaṃ saṃyuktāṃ ed-d
 >> 	% advayodayāṃ ed-d

 > gsang sngags rgyal [3r] po drug ldan zhing/ /
 > gnyis su med par 'byung ba dang/ /
 > skye ba med pa'i chos can 'di/ /
-> tshig gi bdag pos tshigs bcad gsungs/ / (25)
+> tshig gi bdag pos tshigs bcad gsungs/ /

 > tshig gi bdag pos tshigs su bcad/ /
 > gsang sngags rgyal po drug ldan zhing/ /
 > gnyis su med par 'byung ba dang/ /
 > mi skye chos can 'di gsungs pa/ /

 And then, about the lord of speech,[^25-1] he spoke
 These verses, which include six kingly mantras,[^25-2]
 Which manifest from non-duality,
 Which bear the qualities of non-arising: (25)

-[^25-1]: Vimalamitra, as well as the witnesses we have consulted of the Nāmasaṅgīti's Tibetan translations, indicates that 'the lord of speech' is the Buddha: i.e., 'the Buddha, the lord of speech, spoke these verses'.
+[^25-1]: Vimalamitra, as well as the witnesses we have consulted of the *Nāmasaṅgīti*'s Tibetan translations, indicates that 'the lord of speech' is the Buddha: i.e., 'the Buddha, the lord of speech, spoke these verses'.
 Vilāsavajra and the Sanskrit witnesses of the Nāmasaṅgīti, however, indicate that 'the lord of speech' refers to Mañjuśrī.
-The latter reading and interpretation are, in our opinion, preferrable on the grounds of grammar and sense, and we therefore reflect it in our English translation.
+The latter reading and interpretation are, in our opinion, preferable on the grounds of grammar and sense, and we therefore reflect it in our English translation.
 [^25-2]: The six mantra are expressed in verse 27.

 * There is a slight possibility a Sanskrit witness reads *girāṃ patiḥ*, but Vilāśavajra's clearly reads *pateḥ*.
 It seems more likely that the Tibetan translation was corrupted from *tshig gi bdag po'i* to *tshig gi bdag pos*.
 The latter, in any case, is unnatural Tibetan: if this were intended as a qualification of the Buddha, it should, based on the norms of Tibetan syntax, occur alongside *bcom 'dan shAkya thub* in the earlier verse.
 VM interpretation is further evidence that he almost certainly did not refer to a Sanskrit text in composing his commentary.

 > a ā i ī u ū e ai o au aṃ aḥ sthito hṛdi |
 > jñānamūrtir ahaṃ buddho buddhānāṃ tryadhvavartinām || 26 ||

 > a A/ i I/ u U/ e ai/ o au/ aM aH/ s+thi to hr-i di/ dz+nyAnamU rtir ha~M bud+d+ho bud+d+hA nA~M/ t+r+yad+h+wabrtI nAM/

 > n/a

 *a ā i ī u ū e ai*
 *o au aṃ aḥ sthito hṛdi*|
 *jñāna-mūrtir ahaṃ buddho*
 *buddhānāṃ trya-dhva-vartinām* ||[^26-1] (26)

 [^26-1]: This mantra can be translated as follows: *a ā i ī u ū e ai o au aṃ aḥ*—I, the Buddha, located in the heart, am the wisdom body of all buddhas of the past, present, and future.